Human Factors and Road Risk Management (PsyDrive)

 What will you learn?

-• Understand how systems can be designed to minimise the impact of human factors on crash involvement.
+- Describe evidence-based interventions for improving road risk and how systems can be designed to minimise the impact of human factors on road risk.

 Expected outcomes

-It is expected that you will develop your competencies in Human Factors and road user behaviour.
-You will also learn to apply new knowledge and skills in the design of interventions for improved road user behaviour.
-Successful completion of the course will help you to demonstrates your credibility in managing road risk to others.
+You will develop your competencies in Human Factors and road risk management by applying the new knowledge and skills acquired in the design of interventions for improving road safety.
+Successful completion of the course will help you to demonstrate your credibility in managing road risk to others.

 Course content